 (3) Any costs payable by the parties under this section are recoverable by the Commissioner in a court of competent jurisdiction as a debt due to the Commissioner.

-[Section 15G inserted by No. 20 of 2011 s.
+[Section 15G inserted: No. 20 of 2011 s.
 16.]

 15H.
-Representation at alternative dispute resolution proceeding
+Representation in ADR proceeding

 (1) A party may be represented by a lawyer during an alternative dispute resolution proceeding but the facilitator may, if the facilitator considers it appropriate to do so, meet with the party, either alone or with another party, without the party’s legal representative being present.